 Papers should be submitted electronically to http://mc.manuscriptcentral.com/aej-micro.
 Upon receipt of the paper, a confirmation e-mail will be sent electronically.

-Please use 12-point Times New Roman or similar font.
-Margins should be 1 to 1.5 inches on the top, bottom, and sides.
-Papers should have double or 1.5 line spacing.
+- Please use 12-point Times New Roman or similar font.
+Margins should be 1.5 inches on the top, bottom, and sides.

-- Your manuscript should include a title page with each author's name and contact information.
+- Your manuscript should include a title page with each author's name, institution, and contact information.

 - Effective July 1, 2012: All submissions, including revisions, must be accompanied by a Disclosure Statement.
 This is applicable even when the authors have no relevant interests to disclose.
 Authors will need to provide a separate Disclosure Statement for each coauthor at the time of submission.
 The statements will also need to disclose whether IRB approval was obtained for the project, and if not, state the reason(s).
 Submissions that do not include the statements will be considered incomplete and will not be reviewed.
 Please upload disclosure statements in Step 5 of the submission process for original submissions and Step 6 for revisions.

 - Include an abstract of 100 or fewer words.

 - All submissions must comply with our Data and Code Availability Policy.
 Papers that use data that cannot be published can be exempted from the requirement to provide some or all data (if notifying the journal upon submission and in your cover letter), but must otherwise comply with the policy.

 - Fully reference all prior work on the same subject and compare your paper to that work.
 In addition to referencing the work of other scholars, you should be certain to cite your own work when applicable.